SeisoLLC/ubuntu-sandbox/README.md

 ### Alternative docker runtimes

-If you want to `gVisor` as the docker runtime after starting the VM, use:
+If you want to `gVisor` as the docker runtime after starting the VM, use the following.  **Note** This is only supported on Intel-based systems.

 ```bash
 docker run -it --runtime=runsc --rm alpine